Duet3D/wiki-content/User_manual/Machine_configuration/robot_geometric_algebra.md

 # objects IPNS

-IPNS means inner product null space, which means, that to check whether a point intersects with an object (i. e. whether it is part of the object), this can be tested by inner product being 0: P∙X=0 (p point, X object, ∙ is the inner product).
+IPNS means inner product null space, which means, that to check whether a point is part of the object: P∙X=0 (p point, X object, ∙ is the inner product).

-A point is created only with one method.

 |-|-|-|-|
 |object|how calculated|Gaalop sample code|0...31 array elements|